Authors & Illustrators Attending the 2026 Book Festival

 Harper, Janelle

 Janelle Harper is a Bronx native who proudly carries her New York accent wherever she goes.
-As a product and resident of the Bronx, her artistic work is inspired by city life and the diverse experiences of the African Diaspora.
-Janelle comes from a long line of educators and has spent nearly two decades teaching dance in New York City public schools.
-As a children’s author, Janelle is passionate about representation.
-She hopes to create stories that make children fall more in love with themselves.
-She is drawn to stories that are lyrical, multigenerational, or showcase non-traditional storytelling structures. https://www.janelleharperauthor.com
+Janelle’s artistic work is inspired by city life and the diverse experiences of the African Diaspora.
+She comes from a long line of educators and has spent nearly two decades teaching dance in NYC public schools.
+As a children’s author, Janelle is passionate about representation and hopes to create stories that make children fall more in love with themselves.
+When she’s not thinking about her next book, Janelle is at home enthusiastically playing along with TV game shows like The Price Is Right. https://www.janelleharperauthor.com

 Awards